-It is believed that the Venetian glassmaking tradition dates from the seventh century, and although at first the items produced were purely utilitarian— mainly bottles, vases or lamps—with the passage of time they became increasingly sophisticated ornamental pieces.
-As the glassmakers from Murano and Torcello were refining their technique and settling in various parts of Italy, their work began to attract attention in Europe.
+It is believed that the Venetian glassmaking tradition dates from the seventh century, and although at first the items produced were purely utilitarian—mainly bottles, vases or lamps—with the passage of time they became increasingly sophisticated ornamental pieces that caught the attention of the growing bourgeois class in Europe of the time.
+The glassmakers from Murano and Torcello were refining their technique and settling in various parts of Italy, and their work began to attract attention all over Europe.
 By the 18th century, Venetian glass had reached its peak and countries like France, Spain and Germany joined in the production of glassware, but never managed to overshadow the exquisite Italian glass.

-This glassmaking tradition is what distinguishes the luxury furniture firm Arte Veneziana, with headquarters in Martellago, Venice, whose philosophy is to combine the sparkle of the crystals and Venetian mirrors with other high quality materials to create unique furniture.
+This glassmaking tradition is what distinguishes the luxury furniture firm Arte Veneziana, with headquarters in Martellago, Venice, whose philosophy is to combine the sparkle of the crystals and Venetian mirrors with other high-quality materials to create unique furniture.
+With Rialto, their new label, the doors of the design world are wide open for the company to maintain its dominance over the high-end furniture sector.

-Of particular beauty among the pieces included in the first collection we found glass details that decorate the backs of chairs, chandeliers that are a reinterpretation of traditional pieces and the sumptuous armchairs and stools that deliver optimum luxury and comfort.
-But perhaps Rivalto´s strongest point is the full service it offers to its customers, ranging from customizing each of their deliveries and building new designs that meet their particular needs.
+Of particular beauty among the pieces included in the first collection, we found glass details that decorate the backs of chairs, chandeliers that are a reinterpretation of traditional pieces and the sumptuous armchairs and stools that deliver optimum luxury and comfort.
+But perhaps Rivalto´s strongest point is the full service it offers to its customers, ranging from customizing each of their pieces to building new designs that meet their particular needs.